Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

-in which $\frac{\partial \tilde{\bm{U}}}{\partial t}$ represents the transient term, $\nabla \cdot (\tilde{\bm{U}} \tilde{\bm{U}})$ is the convection term, $-\frac{1}{\rho} \nabla \cdot p$ is the pressure gradient term, $ \nabla \cdot \tilde{\boldsymbol{\tau}}$ is the viscous stress term, $- \boldsymbol{\tau}_{\rm sgs}$ is the subgrid-scale stress term, and $\frac{1}{\rho} F_{\mathrm{WT}}$ is the source term due to the wind turbine.
-Here, $\bm{F}_{\mathrm{WT}}$ is obtained by using the actuator line (AL) method as shown in Eq.~\ref{eq:bodyforce}.
-The AL simplifies the wind turbine model by replacing the blades with a series of points representing body forces as illustrated in Fig.~\ref{fig:Schematic_main}, which significantly reduces the number of grid points for numerical simulation.
-The model discretizes the turbine blade into several short segments, replacing it with an actuator point.
+Besides, $\bm{F}_{\mathrm{WT}}$ is the Eulerian body force associated with the wind turbine, which is computed using the AL model in Eq.~\eqref{eq:bodyforce}.
+The model discretizes the turbine blades into several short segments, replacing them with actuator points where body forces are applied.
+Through this method, the boundary layer of the turbine blades is not resolved, thereby significantly reducing computational costs.
 The forces at the actuator points are derived from the drag ($C_D$) and lift ($C_L$) coefficients for the airfoil section, as shown:

-where the $\bm{F}$ represents the force in the position of AL points, $c$ represents the airfoil chord length at the blade radius $r$, $\bm{U}_{\rm rel}$ is the relative wind speed, $\bm{e}_L$ and $\bm{e}_D$ are the unit vectors in the directions of lift and drag, respectively, and $d\bm{r}$ is the length of blade element.
+where $\bm{F}$ denotes the fluid force acting on the AL point, $c$ represents the airfoil chord length at the blade radius $r$, $\bm{U}_{\rm rel}$ indates the relative wind speed, $\bm{e}_L$ and $\bm{e}_D$ are the unit vectors in the directions of lift and drag, respectively, and $d\bm{r}$ is the length of blade element.
 Due to 6-DOF motion of FOWT, the relative velocity $\bm{U}_{\mathrm{rel}}$ can be calculated as: